PassbirdCo/MetaKeepCodeSamples/lambda/custom-nft/README.md

-# MetaKeep Lambda - Simple Voting Application
+# MetaKeep Lambda - Custom ERC721

-This repository contains a simple Voting Application that you can use as the starting point for using MetaKeep's Lambda Infrastructure.
+This repository contains a Custom ERC721 Application that you can use as the starting point for using MetaKeep's Lambda Infrastructure.

 This project is intended to be used with the